 Gorillas are intelligent but not overly motivated, and when young, avoided all sorts of formalized learning.
 That’s why, as adults, their intelligence is largely described as “street-smarts”, and they have the kind of raw talent and problem-solving skills that make them excellent mechanics, plumbers or computer troubleshooters. .

 The Gorilla's Work Life

-Their career, however, takes a backseat to the pursuit of recreational activity and they will rarely reach great heights in business.
-However, if they're lucky enough to find a job that incorporates fun and physical prowess - such as a personal trainer or professional wrestler - they can certainly rise to the top of their field.
+Gorillas are unmotivated by money, and will avoid strenuous physical exertion in favor of spending leisure time at play, and because their careers take a backseat to the pursuit of recreation, they rarely reach great heights in business.
+However, if they're lucky enough to find a job that incorporates fun and physical prowess - such as a personal trainer or professional wrestler - they usually rise to the tops of their field.

 Gorillas in the Wild

-Gorillas are the largest of the great apes, weighing up to six hundred pounds.
+Gorillas are the largest of the great apes; weighing up to six hundred pounds.
 Living in troops consisting of a single adult male and several females, gorillas do not defend a particular territory.
 When two troops do mingle, they generally ignore one another, and fighting between groups is rare.

 With the exception of man, gorillas have no natural enemies, although leopards have been known to take the occasional youngster.
 Probably as intelligent as chimpanzees, gorillas are less volatile in their emotional makeup, belying their savage reputation.